dkaushik95/Sunshine_WatchFace/README.md

 ##What Will I Learn?
 Through this project, you will:

--Understand the fundamentals of Android Wear.
+- Understand the fundamentals of Android Wear.
--Design for multiple watch form factors.
+- Design for multiple watch form factors.
--Communicate between a mobile device and a wearable device.
+- Communicate between a mobile device and a wearable device.